Las Vegas City Marshals

-The Las Vegas City Marshals (LVCM) is a limited-jurisdiction security police agency of the city of Las Vegas, Nevada.
+The Las Vegas City Marshals (LVCM) is a security police agency of the city of Las Vegas, Nevada.
 The LVCM is responsible for providing law enforcement and security services to buildings, parks, trails, and other lands and properties owned, leased, or controlled by the Las Vegas municipal government.
 The agency is part of the city of Las Vegas Department of Public Safety (LVDPS).
-City policy states that a Deputy City Marshal "Provides law enforcement services within the boundaries of City of Las Vegas properties, buildings, parks, recreation facilities and other areas as directed by the Mayor, City Council, City Manager’s Office and Department Chief, within the scope of the Nevada Revised Statutes and City Ordinance."

-City marshals are Nevada state-certified law enforcement officers and only have jurisdiction and authority on city-owned properties such as parks, libraries, and courts.
 The LVCM consisted of 53 deputy city marshals as of 2017.

+Since 2025, the agency is subject to a lawsuit challenging the LVCM's jurisdiction.
+The plaintiff has argued that the LVCM may only exercise law enforcement powers on city property; the city has asserted that while the LVCM's primary responsibility is for city property, they maintain such powers off-property.